mardi 19 mai 2015

 Dunstan continua à diriger le pays durant le court règne du roi successeur, Edouard le Martyr (18 mars http://www.amdg.be/sankt/mar18.html ), le protégé de Dunstan.
 La mort du jeune roi, reliée aux réactions anti-monastiques ayant suivit la mort du roi Edgar, affectèrent terriblement Dunstan.
 Sa carrière politique étant terminée, il retourna à Canterbury pour enseigner à l'école cathédrale, où on lui attribue des visions, des prophéties et des miracles.
 Il eut une dévotion particulière pour les saints de Canterbury, dont il visitait la tombe de nuit.

-Dans l'art, on le montre comme un évêque tenant le diabile (ou son nez) avec une paire de tenailles; ou avec un crucifix lui parlant (White).
+Dans l'art, on le montre comme un évêque tenant le diable (ou son nez) avec une paire de tenailles; ou avec un crucifix lui parlant (White).
 On peut aussi le voir représenté (1) tenant les pinces; (2) travaillant comme orfèvre; (3) jouant de la harpe; (4) avec un groupe d'anges près de lui; (5) avec une colombe; ou (6) comme un moine prosterné aux pieds du Christ (dans un dessin qu'on lui attribue)

 (Roeder).